 This paper is based on an ethnographic study conducted between the years 2005 and 2012, which included in-depth fieldwork, observations, and interviews in each of the journey’s stations – villages of origin in northern Ethiopia, transit camps in Ethiopia, absorption centers in Israel, and permanent dwellings in Israel, as part of a multi-site ethnography (Marcus 1995).
-While most anthropological studies focus on the immigrants after their arrival to their country of destination, this study moved along with the immigrants, escorting them through their journey with its different stops on the way.
-To do so, the author first studied Amharic, so they could talk to people in their native language, and then travelled along with the ZBI for seven years, lived in each of the places they lived, and witnessed their life, experiencing first-hand the feeling of constantly waiting and moving.
+While most anthropological studies focus on immigrants after their arrival to their country of destination, this study moved along with the immigrants, escorting them through their journey with its different stops on the way.
+The author first studied Amharic in order to talk to people in their native language, then travelled along with the ZBI for seven years, lived in each of the places they lived, and witnessed their life, experiencing first-hand the feeling of constantly waiting and moving.

-As part of the field research in the transit camp, in 2005-2006, the author spent many hours with the youth there.
-Children and teenagers would come with the Hebrew textbooks they got from their friends, who had already immigrated to Israel.
-They would ask many questions about Israeli culture and the Hebrew language, its structure and vocabulary.
-Their motivation to learn about the Israeli language, religious and culture was impressive, and mostly irrelevant to their life in the transit camp.
+As part of the field research in the transit camp in 2005–2006, the author spent many hours with the youth there.
+Children and teenagers would come with the Hebrew textbooks they got from friends who had already immigrated to Israel and ask questions about Israeli culture and the Hebrew language.
+Their motivation to learn was impressive and mostly irrelevant to their life in the transit camp.

-Later, in Israel, the author met some of the children they met in Ethiopia, and many of them approached again with questions about their homework.
-The author started inquiring about their studies and their feelings at school.
+Later, in Israel, the author met with some of the children from Ethiopia and inquired about their studies and their feelings at school.
 Apparently, they were all studying in designated classes – those who had studied in modern schools in Ethiopia alongside those who had no formal education.
-All of them started learning at first grade level, even those who had already studied most of the subjects in Ethiopia.
+All of them started learning at first-grade level.
 It seems they were viewed by the Israeli education system as a homogenic group of weak students.
 Their extremely different levels of skills and knowledge went completely unnoticed.
-Furthermore, the author noticed that in most cases, the curriculum was not suitable for their original culture and immigration experiences, even though they had been studying in designated classes.
-Most of the mentors and volunteers who came to the absorption center to help the children with their schoolwork were not professional educators.
-Further enquiring revealed that despite the official goal of gradually integrating the students into regular classes, most of the children studied in separate classes throughout their first years in Israel, even though some of them were perfectly capable of studying in regular classes.
-The author, as an anthropologist who was deeply familiar with the immigration experience of ZBI, felt like the state and the education system were misguided in their approach to this community and its absorption, striving for assimilation rather than integration.
+Furthermore, the author noticed that in most cases, the curriculum was not suitable for their original culture and immigration experiences, and most of the mentors and volunteers who came to the absorption center to help the children with their schoolwork were not professional educators.
+Further enquiring revealed that despite the official goal of gradually integrating the students into regular classes, most children studied in separate classes throughout their first years in Israel, even though some were perfectly capable of studying in regular classes.
+The author felt like the state and the education system were misguided in their approach to this community and its absorption, striving for assimilation rather than integration.